alipali737/pen-test-docs/Thick Clients/Attacking Thick Client Apps.md

 If a thick client interacts with a local or remote server, then there is still a potential for more traditional web app attacks such as the OWASP top ten.

+Some thick-client apps are described as two-tier or three-tier architectures:
+- **Two-Tier**: Thick App <--> Database
+- **Three-Tier**: Thick App <--> Server <--> Database
+Three-tier architectures offer more security as it prevents the app from ever talking directly to the database.
 ## Recon and Enumeration
 **Goals**:
 - Identify application architecture